PedroNogacz/conversor-2esp/README.md

 wrapped in a minimal DNP3 header and sent to the DNP3 ESP32 every ten seconds.
 After startup the sender waits ten seconds before transmitting its first command so the network can stabilise.
-Only two of the sample commands are used by default (one holding-register read and one input-register read) but the sketch can be edited to choose any pair from the list in `MODBUS_CMDS`.
+All of the example commands listed in `MODBUS_CMDS` are now sent one after the other.
+Edit that array to change the order or remove commands as needed.

 Both ESP32 sketches now verify these messages.
 When either board receives a frame it prints which example command was recognised or notes that the bytes do